Statistics Explained

 Source: Eurostat (lfsa_etpgan)

 Like Figure 8, Figure 11 focuses on non-EU citizens.
-It shows the gap for the share of employees with a contract of limited duration comparing the share for non-EU citizens with that of nationals.
+It shows the gap for the share of employees with a contract of limited duration comparing the share for non-EU citizens with that for nationals.
 Positive values reflect a higher share among non-EU citizens.

-Figure 11: Difference between non-EU citizens and nationals in the share of employees with a contract of limited duration, persons aged 20–64 years, 2021
+Figure 11: Difference between non-EU citizens and nationals in the share of employees with a contract of limited duration, persons aged 20–64 years, 2022

 (percentage points; share for non-EU citizens minus share for nationals)